Were Trump's Syrian missile strikes morally justified?

 Gerard Powers, director of Catholic Peacebuilding Studies at the University of Notre Dame

-Bombing an airfield in response to the latest of a long litany of atrocities committed by the Assad regime, ISIS and a host of other factions in Syria seems like a moral afterthought.

 The humanitarian case for military intervention is clear.
 Syria is a failed state, torn apart by some of the world's most ruthless killers.
-The use of chemical weapons is an egregious act, but the airstrikes seem like an afterthought given the many, many more egregious acts that were not considered worthy of response.
+The use of chemical weapons is an egregious act, but the airstrikes seem like an afterthought given the many more egregious acts that were not considered worthy of response.

 Unilateral intervention, especially without congressional authorization, is morally problematic.
 The UN Security Council should authorize interventions in places like Syria.
 Since the Security Council, hamstrung largely by Russian intransigence, has proven itself incapable of acting in a responsible way in Syria, other collective bodies should act.